Thank you for your interest in the Clyfford Still Museum. Please review the available employment and volunteer opportunities below.

 CSM interns and staff members may be available to assist Fellows.
 The Fellows offices are located within the Denver Art Museum’s administrative office building, just steps from the Clyfford Still Museum.
 Each office is equipped with a computer and other hardware.

 Applications are accepted throughout the year.
 Applicants should submit a letter stating their interest, research intent, desired fellowship duration, and other relevant information, not to exceed 500 words.
 Qualified applicants may apply by email to firstname.lastname@example.org.
 No formal application is necessary.

 Our volunteers assist the Museum staff in making our programs and events a success.
 They also help spread the word about the works of Clyfford Still and the Abstract Expressionist movement.
-Qualified candidates should possess a love and appreciation of art, a flexible attitude for working effectively with the public, basic computer skills (including familiarity with the Internet), and a commitment to reliability.
+Qualified candidates should possess a love and appreciation of art and a desire to share their knowledge, a flexible attitude for working effectively with the public, basic computer skills (including familiarity with the Internet), and a commitment to reliability.